 The peasant women wear two narrow aprons, mostly black, or red and black, with horizontal stripes.

 One can find a particular type of apron: catrința cu trup vânăt (literary translates to “aprons with a dark purple body”), due to it’s dark purple/ navy blue color.
-A color which represents the Water of Life.

-When patterned with the Tree of Life, it means the Water which nourishes the Tree. they are full of meanings and an emblematic symbol of the folk apparel from Transylvania.
 The shoulder ornamentation (altita) is completely removed.
 A thin horizontal line across the elbows stands for an altiță.

 The Folk Costume in the County of Bistrița-Năsăud